 Francois Tripet, a tax lawyer based in Paris, told BBC News: "They have already taken the decision to quit France.
 To reside either in London.
 Because of its attractive tax regime.
 Or in Brussels and to a lesser extent Geneva."

 He stressed it is not unusual for French nationals to live and work in another country.
 As it is a popular lifestyle choice among "ambitious and well qualified" people.

 However, Mr Tripet said the concern at the moment is that many of these people may choose not to come back.

-He noted that in the past, French people living abroad have been encouraged to go home when they "settle down and start a family" by the country's excellent tax breaks for families, generous benefits and good quality education system.
+He noted that in the past, French people living abroad encouraged to go home.
+When they "settle down and start a family" by the country's excellent tax breaks for families.
+Generous benefits and good quality education system.